This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 kubectl get pod -n neuron-healthcheck-system

-Expected result (with 4 nodes in cluster):
+Expected output (example with 4 nodes in cluster):

 NAME READY STATUS RESTARTS AGE